Bartolí on Fascist Spain

 "Will to Empire"

-The notion of Catholic and traditional Spain promoted by Franco’s regime included the desire for an Imperial Spain, and an empire was its starting point.
-The Rif War (1921-1927) was a catalyst for the fascist habitus, in terms of Justin Crumbaugh and Nil Santiáñez, as did World War I for German Nazism and Italian Fascism.
+The notion of Catholic and traditional Spain promoted by Franco’s regime included the desire for an Imperial Spain.
+The Rif War (1921-1927) was a catalyst for the fascist habitus, as World War I was for German Nazism and Italian Fascism.

-Morocco's independence in 1956 brought about commentary in New York exile newspapers and Bartolí’s graphic art for years until 1969, when Ifni was returned to Morocco.
+Morocco's independence in 1956 prompted commentary in New York exile newspapers and Bartolí’s graphic art for years, until 1969, when Ifni was returned to Morocco.

 Falange